||Home | Worlds of Hollow Moon | Books | Music | Miscellany | A to Z | Shop||Contact | News ||

-“Hey, Doc!” complained one of the others, a scrawny dark-haired youth with pallid blotchy skin and a straggly beard.
-“Are you going to introduce the rest of us?”
+“Hey, Doc!” another said grumpily, a scrawny dark-haired youth with pallid blotchy skin and a straggly beard.
+“Aren’t you going to introduce the rest of us?”

-Hreidmar shook his head in mock annoyance.
+Hreidmar smiled and shook his head in mock annoyance.
 “That’s Nurori, our driver,” he told Psyche.
-“Moans a lot, but he’s harmless enough.”
+“Moans a lot, but harmless enough.”

 Psyche waved to Nurori, who responded with a wry grin.
 Next to him, a nice-looking young man with an olive complexion stepped forward, then wrinkled his nose and sneezed.
 He sported a short dark beard and wore his long black hair tied back.